Tantalum73/Audiograph/README.md

 <a href="https://placehold.it/400?text=Screen+shot"><img width=200 height=200 src="https://placehold.it/400?text=Screen+shot" alt="Screenshot" /></a>

+**This Readme is far from being complete!** I just added the most basic information about using it with a dependency manager.
+Examples are working but not well documented here, yet.
+I'll work on that as soon as I got some feedback about using it :)

 ## Example
+The example app provides many things related to presenting a cool chart.
+I wrote about the chart in my blog.
+However, this project is about accessibility.
+You can find everything related to accessibility in the file `ChartView+Accessibility`.

 To run the example project, clone this repo, and open iOS Example.xcworkspace from the iOS Example directory.

+## Points to improve on the next Iteration
+* [ ] Computing samples on a background queue
+* [ ] Removing debug print statements

+A 1.0 will not launch until those points are addressed.

 ## Requirements